How Scientific Disciplines Connect to Unify Our Knowledge

-All branches of science are different means of studying the universe along different points on the same spectrum.
+Ever wondered how scientific disciplines connect to reveal the universe?
+From the study of atoms to the study of galaxies; they’re just different points on the same spectrum.
 Physics, chemistry, biology, evolutionary psychology, social psychology, anthropology, ecology and all other fields of science are divided in ways that make it easier for us to study them and more comprehensible for us to understand.
 Atomic physics is not separate from chemistry just as chemistry is not separate from biology; both fields study atoms but on two different scales.
 Science is our best tool for understanding how the universe works.
-Therefore the grand synthesis of understanding the universe requires a unification of scientific knowledge.
+Therefore, the grand synthesis of understanding the universe requires a unification of scientific knowledge.

 Unifying the Scientific Disciplines

 All human behavior is a function of the design of human brains.
 As a social species, we are constantly interacting with each other in the ongoing struggle for survival and reproduction.
 Social psychology studies how brains and minds of humans interact with other brains and minds while in groups.
 We share this planet with not only humans but with all other species.
 Ecology studies how groups of biological organisms interact with themselves and their environment.
 Ultimately, every field of science is just a specialized field of atomic physics.
-The trick to a unification of scientific knowledge is using first principles to connect and make fluid transitions between adjacent scientific fields, and then build up a body of information from there.
-The goal of this web site is to connect the disparate fields of science and use that knowledge and information in improving our own lives and society.
+The trick to a unification of scientific knowledge is using first principles to connect to make fluid transitions between adjacent scientific fields and then build up a body of information from there.

 This is probably the most interesting piece ive read all week.
 Definitely got me curious!
 Ive subscribed to your blog 🙂